qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:limit_on_number_of_accounts
 - How many email accounts can I add?
 - Is there is a limit on the number of accounts？
+- I can add how many email accounts
+- Is there a limit account number?

 ## intent:all_emails_in_email_assistant
 - Why don’t I see all of my emails in email assistant?